- Published: 08 January 2015 08 January 2015

 From 1892, the club was known as Whitwood Colliery.
 See: http://nla.gov.au/nla.news-article123019101.

 In April 1892, there was a game played in which six Nunn brothers and five Carew brothers made up one team.
 See: http://nla.gov.au/nla.news-article123025158.
-The same item has the following which suggests the Whitwood team was founded that year under the patronage of the mine owners the Stafford brothers:
+The same item has the following which suggests the Whitwood team was founded that year under the patronage of the Stafford brothers, who operated the mine:

 "Mentioning the Nunn's names reminds me that I am informed that the Whitwood Colliery representatives are desirous of meeting the First Stars, on their own ground - which is not a bad pitch - and, now that they have the assistance of William Lindsay as a bowler, they have an idea that they can give the First Stars a "warm reception" at cricket combat.
 Well, hurry the challenge along, Whitwood men!"